matronator/GlobalCollapse/README.md

 Join now at https://global-collapse.com

-Persistent Browser Based Game (PBBG) set in an alternate near future in where the COVID-19 mutated and wiped most of the human population.
+MMO-RPG Persistent Browser Based Game (PBBG) set in an alternate near future in where the COVID-19 mutated and wiped most of the human population.

 ## Features